Skills-Learnings/React-Advanced/README.md

-# CSS Alternatives and Type Safety
+# CSS Alternatives and Type Safety - Prop Types

 ## Topics covered in this section of course
 1. CSS Alternatives